Writing sample · Messaging Framework · Enterprise GRC Platform Launch

 Core Narrative

-The competitive analysis directly informed the decision to position against the legacy model of IT services rather than against specific competitors — a strategic call that opened the door to every buyer in the market regardless of their current incumbent.
+The competitive analysis directly informed the decision to position against the legacy model of IT services rather than against specific competitors.
+The recommendation encompassed a strategic call to every buyer in the market regardless of their current incumbent.

 Audience Prioritisation

-Research identified that enterprise buyers at companies currently served by the distressed national leader were the highest-value short-term audience — actively re-evaluating, not yet decided.
-Communication timing and channel selection were adjusted accordingly.
+Research identified that enterprise buyers at companies currently served by the distressed national leader were the highest-value short-term audience.
+Communication timing and channel selection were a part of the recommendation going forward.

 Proof Point Selection

-The competitive analysis identified which metrics enterprise buyers use to evaluate IT services providers — revenue stability, delivery track record, security capability, and local market knowledge — and these became the proof points anchored into every communication asset.
+The competitive analysis helped identify which metrics enterprise buyers use to evaluate IT services providers:- revenue stability, delivery track record, security capability, and local market knowledge.
+Recommended proof points to anchor into every communication asset.

 Content Priorities

-The research confirmed that cyber security and cloud migration were the two areas where content investment would have the greatest credibility impact — these became the priority topics for thought leadership, webinar content, and sales enablement materials.
+The research confirmed that cyber security and cloud migration were the two areas where content investment would have the greatest credibility impact.
+Recommended as priority topics for thought leadership, webinar content, and sales enablement materials.